andremillet/odin/README.md

 # Odin

 Odin is a CLI tool for managing software projects, serving as a wrapper around GitHub CLI.
 It simplifies project creation, configuration, and management by automating Git and GitHub operations.
+GitHub CLI is installed automatically if not present.

 ## Features